Skip to main content

 });

-Do not use SDK tags for authoritative account, billing, compliance, security, or verified profile data.
-Send those from your backend through server-side APIs.
+Do not use SDK tags for authoritative account, billing, security, compliance, or verified profile data.
+Send those from your backend.

 Custom Events